richk/GridImageSearch/README.md

 * [x] Advanced : Robust error handling, check if internet is available, handle error cases, network failures
 * [x] Advanced : Use the ActionBar SearchView or custom layout as the query box instead of an EditText
 * [x] Advanced : Improve the user interface and experiment with image assets and/or styling and coloring
+* [x] Advanced : User can share an image to their friends or email it to themselves

 Walkthrough of all user stories: